 If there is no sign of physical damage to the rest of the pack, and all the cells are fine, you can then proceed to fix or replace the broken balance connector.

-All you have to do is to start with the lowest wire (ground – usually black) and work your way up to the highest that will give you the wire order they should be in.
+All you need to do is to start with the lowest wire (ground – usually black), cut it, strip it, and insulate with some electrical tape.
+Work your way up to the highest wire.
+DO NOT cut more than one wire at a time!

-It’s unlikely, but if you do get confused about which wire/cell you are working on, just check with a multimeter.
-Put the multimeter on DC Volts, put one probe at the black wire in the XT60 discharge lead, and put the other probe at the wire you are working on.
+If you ever get confused about which wire/cell you are working on, just check with a multimeter.
+Put the multimeter on DC Volts, put one probe at the black wire (negative) in the XT60 discharge lead, and the other probe at the wire you are working on.
 Each wire in the balance lead will give you a different voltage reading.

 - Apr 2015 – Article Created